John McCormack (tenor)

-John Francis McCormack, KSG, KSS, KHS (14 June 1884 – 16 September 1945), was an Irish Lyric tenor celebrated for his performances of the operatic and popular song repertoires, and renowned for his diction and breath control.
+Count John Francis McCormack (14 June 1884 – 16 September 1945), was an Irish lyric tenor celebrated for his performances of the operatic and popular song repertoires, and renowned for his diction and breath control.
 He was also a Papal Count.
-He became a naturalised American citizen before returning to live in Ireland.
+McCormack became a naturalised American citizen before returning to live in Ireland.

-Personal life
+Early life

 John Francis McCormack was born on 14 June 1884 in Athlone, County Westmeath, Ireland, the second son and fifth of the 11 children (five of whom died in infancy or childhood) of Andrew McCormack and his wife Hannah Watson.
 His parents were both from Galashiels, Scotland and worked at the Athlone Woollen Mills, where his father was a foreman.
-He was baptised in St Mary's Church, Athlone, on 23 June 1884.
+He was baptised in St. Mary's Church, Athlone on 23 June 1884.

 McCormack received his early education from the Marist Brothers in Athlone and later attended Summerhill College, Sligo.
-He sang in the choir of the old St Peters church in Athlone under his choirmaster Michael Kilkelly.
+He sang in the choir of the old St Peter's church in Athlone under his choirmaster, Michael Kilkelly.
 When the family moved to Dublin, he sang in the choir of St Mary's Pro-Cathedral where he was discovered by Vincent O'Brien.
-In 1903 he won the coveted gold medal of the Dublin Feis Ceoil.
-He married Lily Foley in 1906 and they had two children, Cyril and Gwen.
+In 1903, he won the coveted gold medal of the Dublin Feis Ceoil.

 In March 1904, McCormack became associated with James Joyce, who at the time had singing ambitions himself.
 Richard Ellmann, in his biography of Joyce, states that "Joyce spent several evenings with him" (i.e. McCormack), practising; along with Joyce's acquaintance Richard Best; McCormack persuaded Joyce to enter the Feis Ceoil that year, where the not yet famous writer was awarded the Bronze Medal (3rd prize).